rabbitmq/rabbitmq-website/site/classic-queues.md

 current consumption rate.
 Version 2 does not embed messages in its index, instead a per-queue message store is used.

-Version 2 was added in **RabbitMQ 3.10.0**.
-It is possible to switch back and forth between version 1 and version 2.
+Version 2 was added in **RabbitMQ 3.10.0** and was significantly improved in **RabbitMQ 3.12.0**.
+It is currently possible to switch back and forth between version 1 and version 2.
+In the future, version 1 will be removed and the migration to version 2 will be performed automatically on node startup after the upgrade.

 The version can be changed using the `queue-version` policy.
 When setting a new version via policy the queue will immediately